caseywdunn/levin2016/readme.md

 ## Repository contents

-This repository includes the following files:
+This repository includes the following files.
+Throughout, pending questions to evin *et al*. are noted with `Question:`.
+Corrections to the manuscript text and analyses are noted with `Correction:`.

 - [reanalyses.rmd](./reanalyses.rmd), an executable document containing the code and notes on my reanalyses.
 The results of executing this code can be viewed at [reanalyses.pdf](./reanalyses.pdf?raw=true).